Science Museum – Introducing a STEM careers experience for 11-16 year olds Science Museum

 Into Film invites schools to host a themed assembly this February and use movies like The Imitation Game, Carol and Milk as the centre of lessons on PSHE, SMSC and citizenship

-The education organisation Into Film has launched a dynamic new LGBT History Month Assembly resource, incorporating film clips, stimulus questions, activities and interviews, which can be used to support the 2017 themes of citizenship, PSHE and the law.
+The education organisation Into Film’s LGBT History Month Assembly resource incorporates film clips, stimulus questions, activities and interviews, which can be used to support themes of citizenship, PSHE and the law.

 It includes film clips and discussion points such as a scene from Rebel Without a Cause which asks students to notice how the film portrays the character of Plato, particularly in the body language actor Sal Mineo used on screen in his portrayal.